Ports

 Note

-Your port is now available for use but remember it will also need to be assigned to an instance before it can be used.
+Your port is now available for use but remember that it also need to be assigned to an instance before you can use it.